Transferring Courses from GBC

 GBC schedules always indicate NSHE course transfer status with these designations.
 Naturally, “transfer” courses do not all transfer the same way.
 Some transfer as equivalents, some as departmental electives, and others as general electives.

-For more information and to access NSHE course transfer status information, visit NSHE Transfer Rights and Responsibilities for Students and Institutions, the UNR Transfer Center website, and the UNLV Transfer Student website.
+For more information and to access NSHE course transfer status information, visit NSHE Transfer Rights and Responsibilities for Students and Institutions, the UNR Transfer website, the NSC Transfer Center website, and the UNLV Transfer website.

 The Nevada System of Higher Education reverse transfer agreement allows students to earn their Associate of Arts or Associate of Science degree from Great Basin College, even after transferring to a Nevada university or state college.